 Teaching | 2021-Present, Teaching Assistant at Trinity College Dublin:

-2019-2022, Medieval Studies Tutor with the Scholars Ireland Programme in:
+2019-2023, Medieval Studies Tutor with the Scholars Ireland Programme in:

 |

 Outreach activities | November 2022: I was invited to speak at the Dingle Literary Festival as part of a workshop about research integrity and historical accuracy in historical fiction.
+Since May 2023, I have been a regular contributor to RTÉ’s Brainstorm project.
 April 2022: I was invited to attend and speak at the Annual General Meeting and Cultural Summit of the Clans of Ireland organisation about medieval and early modern Irish genealogical manuscripts.

 |